GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/332)
 * Status: closed - mapping completed

-#### pancreas exocrine RCV_000268
-* Notes: Manual map is mainly function.
-Don't have way to capture these collectively.
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### epithelial cell migration RCV_000156
 * Key class: [epithelial cell migration](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0010631)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)